TomPace101/nanopore_diffusion/notes.md

 - _TODO_ start reaction rate function linearization notebook

 # validation tests
-set up problems on the unit square for
+set up problems on the unit square with known solutions:
-- fick's law
-- smoluchowski
-where the solutions are known.
+- fick's law: such that correct solution is a simple gradient
+- smoluchowski: such that correct solution is a Maxwell-Boltzmann distribution
+- PNP: probably need to set up a problem that can be solved analytically, and do so.
+Or is there one already published?
+- hom. fick: use a single mesh from exotic-earth, or maybe the whole thing?

 Don't overwrite debug, but rather create a new stem: validation

 _TODO_ Need a script to compare output to expected values `validate.py`

-Then, eventually, use a single mesh from exotic-earth as a case as well, once you get a homogenized fickian solver workinng.
+Rather than storing the validation data in the script, store it in a dedicated (tracked) location, and have the script just make the comparisons.
+This may require some post-processing of the model runs, to generate a comparable data file.
+And potentially, then, some separate scripts to generate the data files with the expected results.
+So, maybe we need a separate "validation" directory in src to contain these scripts (and the comparison script), and a "validation" directory in data to hold the expected results, for comparison to what will be generated in data/postproc/validation.

 # anisotropy
 - fickian_unhomog
 - smol_unhomog
 - fickian_homog
+On hold for now per Pete's request.

 # homogenization (exotic-earth)